growlnx/PhishingDocker/README.md

 # Phishing Docker

-A simple docker build to be used in phishing simulations (red teamming).
+A simple docker to be used in phishing simulations (red teamming).